nickassafkirk/Cartel-Coffee/README.md

 The current deployed version of this project has been thoroughly tested to ensure a great user experience on most common device types.
-Testing has also confirmed compatibility with all common browsers to accommodate a great user experience and predictable functionality for easy as many users as possible.
+Testing has also confirmed compatibility with all common browsers to accommodate a great user experience and predictable functionality for as many users as possible.

 The responsive functionality of the site has been tested to work on most common devices with a 320px screen-width and larger.